WebAhead5/Bounty-hunter/README.md

 - All Admin routes (Add Bounty, delete bounty functionality on Home page) require a valid Admin JWT token
 - When logged in, JWT token prevents you from accessing Login or Register page again
 - When JWT token expires, user is redirected to Welcome screen and logged out.
+- Comments can only be added by logged in users, and cannot be empty
 - Backend also prevents the user from submitting invalid details on the register and login page, as a second check.
 - Any bad routes are automatically redirected to our 404 page, which then has a link back to home/welcome (dependant on if user is logged in or not)